oracle-livelabs/oic/oic-gen3/core-competencies/b2b/getting-started/b2b-trading-partner-manager/b2b-trading-partner-manager.md

     - Click the ***B2B Identifiers*** tab.
     - Select an Identifier or, if none are defined, click **Add Identifiers** ***+***.
-    - Create the following Identifiers:
+    - Create the following Identifiers and also add control numbers as per the table given below.
           | Identifier Type              | Value     |
           | ---                          | ---       |
           | EDI Interchange ID           | Dell Inc. |